Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

 Define your target goal, then map each step.
 The tool sorts them into a ladder from lowest to highest distress automatically.
 Auto-saved.

-Add at least 3 steps spanning a range of SUDs values.
+Add at least 3 steps spanning a range of SUDS values.
 Rate each step's anticipated distress, choose an exposure type, and optionally note a safety behavior to drop.

 Please add at least 3 steps with descriptions before generating.neuroviaxacademy.com/tools/fear-ladder-tool.html